VariantSync/VEVOS_Simulation/README.md

             }
         }
 ```
 This was round-trip about the major features of VEVOS/Simulation.
-Further features and convencience methods can be found in our documentation.

 ## Project Structure